Okpainmo/deeco/README.md

 ## Live site

 > The project is hosted live.
-You can explore it this link - https://deeco.vercel.app.
+You can explore it via this link - https://deeco.vercel.app.
 Just take note to keep your metamask wallet handy.

 ## Live demo

-> You can watch a live demo of the project here - https://live-demo - checkout the demo video to get wowed even further.
+> You can watch a live demo of the project here - https://www.awesomescreenshot.com/video/13008461?key=e8314a86270462007152e3b172ec00aa - checkout the demo video to get wowed even further.

 ## Screenshots